 - Other Support Groups - Support staff are also responsible for facilitating a number of community support groups; these include

 - South West Support Group - this group meets in Bunbury on a quarterly basis.
 It is a mixed group that includes carers, members who have HD and gene positive members.
 It is organised and facilitated by the support staff.

-- The Travellers - this group meets on a quarterly basis.
+- The Travellers - this group meets on a biannual basis.
 Originally the GP (gene positive) group, the change in name was chosen by the group to acknowledge the changes and transitions they would face over time as they travel their journey with Huntington's together.

 - Education and Information - Huntington's WA provides education and information services to individuals and families affected by Huntington's disease as well as working with health and community service professionals and residential services.
 The services provided encompass workshops, seminars, information brochures and other resources, newsletters and social media activities.

 - Telephone conferencing is also available for remote areas.

 - If you would like to be included on our mailing or email list and receive all the latest news, you can sign up on our website at https://www.huntingtonswa.org.au/enews-subscription/